blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

 The CPU detector type runs a TensorFlow Lite model utilizing the CPU without hardware acceleration.
 It is recommended to use a hardware accelerated detector type instead for better performance.
 To configure a CPU based detector, set the `"type"` attribute to `"cpu"`.

-:::tip
+:::danger

-If you do not have GPU or Edge TPU hardware, using the [OpenVINO Detector](#openvino-detector) is often more efficient than using the CPU detector.
+The CPU detector is not recommended for general use.
+If you do not have GPU or Edge TPU hardware, using the [OpenVINO Detector](#openvino-detector) in CPU mode is often more efficient than using the CPU detector.

 :::